 Prague Culture Venues

-Here I cover specific venues and performances.
+The standard of classical music in Prague is very high so here I cover specific venues that you might like to combine with a concert.
 If you want a quick view of what’s on for classical performances then check the Classical Events Schedule.

 Special Dinner Event – Mozart Dinner at the Boccaccio Ballroom